IDA-FBK/NeuroFuzzyProject/README.md

 - The script accepts command-line arguments to specify dataset, path to configuration file, and directory to store results.

 - Use the following command-line arguments:
-  - `-dataset`: Specify the dataset to use (default is "iris").
+  - `-dataset`: Specify the dataset to use.
-  - `-path_to_conf`: Provide path to configuration file (default is `./experiments/configurations/iris/conf-00.json`).
+  - `-path_to_conf`: Provide path to configuration file.
-  - `-path_to_results`: Define directory where results will be saved (default is `./experiments/results/iris/`).
+  - `-path_to_results`: Define directory where results will be saved.
 This argument in not mandatory for running the evolutionary version (since it is present in the configuration file)

 ### 4. Run the Script